 In the last few days, many studios have cut their classes in half and capped the attendance to no more than 25 people per class to maintain the social distance rule.
 Also many are moving to an online platform, where people can join them for classes and meditations from home as a way to keep their health and wellness intact during this challenging time.

-Similarly, the Elements at Stonefield VA in the US was set to celebrate its four-year anniversary in its studios.
+Similarly, the Elements at Stonefield VA in the US was set to celebrate its fourth anniversary in its studios.
 Those plans have changed in light of the coronavirus outbreak.
-The boutique gym has transitioned online-only, remote yoga and HIIT classes.
+The boutique gym has transitioned to online-only, remote yoga and HIIT classes.

 Owners Kendall Selfe and Monica McGhee made the decision to move classes online for two weeks.
 Classes cost $4 for non-members and users will be sent a link via Zoom, an online video chatting platform, to join the class.
 The instructors lead the group virtually through meditation and workouts.